 Imagine you have something you know it’s big in your hands and there’s the possibility that another article that takes the originality of your work is published.
-I remember sending mail every month to the editor, saying please tell me if you’re going to publish or not so we can submit to another journal.
-I was absolutely in despair.
+I remember sending mail every month to the editor, saying ‘please tell me if you’re going to publish or not so we can submit to another journal’.
+I was in absolute despair.

-And in fact, a month after publishing, there was another article that said that the spacers of Yersinia pestis, the bacteria responsible for plague, proceeded from viruses.
-I recently asked the authors of this article and they said they had also been trying to publish for over a year.
+In fact, a month after publishing, there was another article that said that equivalent DNA sequences of Yersinia pestis, the bacteria responsible for plague, proceeded from viruses.
+I recently contacted the authors of this article and they said they had also been trying to publish for over a year.

-Then there was another article published 6 or 7 months after, which surprised me because it ignored our article while mentioning the other, which was only in one species, while we analyzed over 60 strains of around 50 species of different groups.
+But while the other article was only in one species, we analyzed over 60 strains of around 50 species of different taxonomy groups.
 It was an exhaustive and complete analysis.

 Let’s fast-forward to 2012, when Charpentier and Doudna published their paper on using CRISPR as a gene editing tool.
 Were you expecting something like this?

 No, not at all.
 The article we initially sent to Nature said our discovery was going to have a big impact on biotechnology, biology and clinical sciences.
-However, we were thinking about bacteria used to produce pharmaceuticals or for food fermentation.
-The discovery allowed to select or program these bacteria to be immune to viruses.
+However, we were thinking about bacteria used to produce pharmaceuticals or for food fermentation because the discovery allowed to select or program these bacteria to be immune to viruses.

 But when we saw in 2012 that they had identified the components needed to program a pair of scissors that could be programmed for genome editing, that perplexed me.
 I am a microbiologist of prokaryotes.
 When you cut the DNA of a bacteria, you kill it.
 But I didn’t know that in eukaryotes, when you cut DNA you activate a repair mechanism that opens the possibility to rewrite DNA.